-Surgical Technology conference is Sept.
-14
+Surgical Technology Conference Sept.
+11

 The Surgical Technology program prepares students for the national certification exam and employment in operating rooms, private or public hospitals and clinics.